 Prior to working for OEM, her work included military, higher education and state government.
-She served six years in the Oregon Air National Guard as Security Forces, graduated from the University of Oregon with a Bachelor of Science in Journalism and Communication in 2017 and spent time working on public transit grants for ODOT.
+She served six years in the Oregon Air National Guard in Security Forces, graduated from the University of Oregon with a Bachelor of Science in Journalism and Communication in 2017 and spent time working on public transit grants for ODOT.

 Sonji A. Moore, Strategic Communications and Partnerships Section Manager

 Sonji is a proud Arkansan, who has called Oregon home since 2020.
-Sonji joined the Oregon Office of Emergency Management (OEM) as the Strategic Communications and Partnerships Section Manager and Legislative Director in March 2022.
-In this role Sonji will combine her passion for changing lives, reform of systemic inequity and injustice, and effective and efficient communication with her education and experience.
+Sonji joined the Oregon Department of Emergency Management (OEM) as the Strategic Communications and Partnerships Section Manager and Legislative Director in March 2022.
+In this role, Sonji will combine her passion for changing lives, reform of systemic inequity and injustice, and effective and efficient communication with her education and experience.